-In addition to the detriments to bone health, there are certainly more concerns with regard to dairy products.
+In addition, there are certainly more concerns with regard to dairy products.
 Right off the bat, I must note the fact that up to 65% of the human population has a decreased ability to digest lactose since we have no need for it beyond infancy.
-Surprising to some, dairy consumption has been associated with Parkinson’s disease, a serious neurodegenerative disease, likely due to the galactose within dairy and the ability of dairy products to drop uric acid levels too low.5-7
+Surprising to some, dairy consumption has been associated with Parkinson’s disease, a serious neurodegenerative disease, potentially due to the ability of dairy products to drop uric acid levels too low, although other potential mechanisms have been investigated as well.5-7

 Furthermore, dairy consumption has been linked to the development of type 1 diabetes for decades, although definitive proof is still lacking.8 I should also mention that dairy is the number 1 source of saturated fat in the American diet, which contributes to heart disease.
 Lastly, it has been linked to prostate cancer with outlined mechanisms for how it may contribute to cancer progression.9,10 I do need to mention, on the topic of cancer, that dairy consumption has been shown to reduce colorectal cancer risk because of its high calcium content,11 but since those following plant-based diets have the lowest overall risk of cancer, it may be worth choosing high calcium plant foods instead.12

 However, if you are consuming a strictly plant-based diet and are not getting adequate calcium, you can also end up with lower bone mineral density, which can lead to fractures.
 The best study on the topic demonstrated that vegans who consume a minimum of 525mg of calcium per day do not have higher fracture rates than their omnivorous counterparts, so it’s important to make sure you’re including good calcium sources, such as firm tofu, mustard greens, kale, and broccoli In fact, the calcium in tofu is about as absorbable as the calcium in milk and all the other listed vegetables have even higher bioavailability!13,14